Panama City Offers A Delightful Contradiction Of Nature And Urban Expansion…

 3. Panamá Viejo and Casco Viejo

 The Panama City we now know was rebuilt a few km away from the original site.
-In 1997 the ruins of Panama Viejo was awarded UNESCO World Heritage Site status and the modernization set in motion by this award has been sympathetically done.
+In 1997 the ruins of Panama Viejo was awarded UNESCO World Heritage Site status.
+The modernization set in motion by this award has been sympathetically done.
 This is a great place to visit for a history lesson on Panama with the bonus of beautiful views across the water.
 The Casco Viejo district of Panama was the first area to be rebuilt after Henry Morgan destroyed the old city.

 4. Museum of Biodiversity (Biomuseo)

-Before the Isthmus of Panama was formed around 2.8 million years ago, North and South America were separated by ocean.
+Before the Isthmus of Panama was formed around 2.8 million years ago, North and South America were split by ocean.
 As Panama formed, the Atlantic and Pacific oceans became divided, changing the flow of the world’s currents and joining two separate ecosystems.
-This gave an opportunity for wildlife from each continent to migrate something considered by geologists to be one of the most important events in history.
+This gave an opportunity for wildlife from each continent to migrate something geologists consider to be one of the most important events in history.
 When you factor in that Panama is home to a huge variety of wildlife and plants you can see why it is the perfect place for a museum celebrating biodiversity.

 5. Ancon Hill